quarto4novel/novel-pdf/README.md

     - [x] `vspace_before/after/both=length` in LaTeX units (including `\nbs` for number of lines).
 For example `vspace_after=3\nbs` to jump 3 lines after the div
+    - [x] `lines_before/after/both=nb` in number of lines.
+Shortcut for vspace attribute with value always in number of lines.
+For example `lines_after=3` to jump 3 lines after the div
     - [ ] `font=???`
     - [x] `scale=factor` scale the text by a factor. `scale=1.2` will scale the text by x1.2.
 The resulting paragraphs may finish off-grid (the grid of